pnp/List-Formatting/view-samples/payments-format/README.md

 # Payment format

 ## Summary
-This sample provides a payment list format to register daily expenses, currency, status, rate option, comments and categorization of payment.
+This sample provides a payment list format to register daily expenses, currency, status, rate option, Locations, copy file link, comments and categorization of payment.
-Solution has 3 formats Desktop, Mobile and Group by Category.
+Solution has 4 formats Desktop, Mobile, Group by Category and Timeline.

 Format includes icon for type of payment, capability to choose currency, expand collapse to view details, payment status and payment date.